Virtualization-projects/panamax-ui-wiki/Adapter-Developer's-Guide.md

 Adapters are simply containerized applications that expose a specific HTTP REST service interface (described in detail below).
 As long as the adapter adheres to the interface specification, the service can be implemented with any language/framework the developer choses.
 The only other requirement is that the adapter's Docker image must expose the port on which the service is listening (typically done via an `EXPOSE` instruction in the Dockerfile) -- this is how the Agent will discover the adapter endpoint when the two containers are linked.

 # API
-The adapter API is an HTTP REST service that accepts and returns JSON-encoded entities.
+The adapter API is an HTTP REST service that accepts and returns JSON-encoded entities (`Content-Type: application/json`).

 ## Entities
 The primary entity used in the adapter API is the Service.
 The Service is a representation of the Docker images (along with their configuration data) which comprise an application.